Trickfilm400/ccu3-backup/readme.md

     env_file:
       - .env
 ```

+### external schedule

+If you want to use an external schedule like crontab / kubernetes jobs, set the environment variable `RUN_ONCE` to `true`.
+The process will execute the backup and then stop.

 ### Todo (Contributions are welcome)
 - [ ] todo: before start: check for all necessary env variables (username hostname access token etc.)